scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 Introduction
 ------------

-The coronavirus pandemic has been perhaps one of the most disruptive nationwide events in living memory.
-The frail, vulnerable, and elderly are disproportionately affected by serious hospitalizations and deaths.
-While the near miraculous pace of development of effective vaccines was potential salvation from the situation, the logistical challenges are immense particularly, when it comes to the elderly.
+The coronavirus pandemic has been one of the most disruptive nationwide events in living memory.
+The frail, vulnerable, and elderly have been disproportionately affected by serious hospitalizations and deaths.

-When vaccination centers and clinics began to be established, all required appointments and nearly all appointments had to be made online.
-Providing vaccines to the most vulnerable population especially in the early stages of the vaccine rollouts proved challenging as seniors are less likely to be tech saavy and have transportation challenges.
+Notwithstanding the amazing pace of vaccine development, logistical problems can still inhibit large-scale vaccine distribution, especially among the elderly.
+Vaccination centers typically require online appointments to facilitate vaccine distribution by State and Federal governments, but many elderly do not have Internet access or know how to make online appointments, or how to use online resources to coordinate transportation to and from the vaccination site, as needed.

-As a personal anecdote, when vaccinations were open to all people 65 and older, the author ventured to get my parents vaccinated.
-This experience was rather typical :cite:`letters_2021` The process required periodic pinging of the appointment site for a vaccine supercenter.
-This process took a week of constant trying until an appointment could be made.
-Beyond perisistence, it required observing the pattern of when batches of new appointments were made available.
-Needless to say seniors even those with some amount of technological saavy would have had extreme difficulty.
+As a personal anecdote, when vaccinations were opened to all aged 65 and older, one of the authors tried to get his parents vaccinated and discovered that the experience documented here :cite:`letters_2021` was unfortunately typical and required regularly pinging the appointment site for a week to get an appointment.
+However, beyond persistence, getting an appointment required monitoring the site to track when batches of new appointments were released --- all tasks that require an uncommon knowledge of Internet infrastructure beyond most patients.

-To address this the Gary and Mary West PACE (WestPACE) center established a pop-up point of distribution (POD) for the COVID-19 vaccine :cite:`press` specifically for the elderly with emphasis on those who are most vulnerable.
+To help San Diego County with the vaccine rollout, the Gary and Mary West PACE (WestPACE) center established a pop-up point of distribution (POD) for the COVID-19 vaccine :cite:`press` specifically for the elderly with emphasis on those who are most vulnerable.
-The success in the POD was touted in the local news media :cite:`knsd` :cite:`kpbs` and caught the attention of the State of California who asked WestPACE's sister organization the Gary and Mary West Health Institute to develop a playbook for the deploying a pop-up POD :cite:`pod`.
+The success in the POD was reported in the local news media :cite:`knsd` :cite:`kpbs` and prompted the State of California to ask WestPACE's sister organization (the Gary and Mary West Health Institute) to develop a playbook for the deploying a pop-up POD :cite:`pod`.

+This paper describes the logistical challenges regarding the vaccination rollout for WestPACE and focuses on the use of Python's :code:`PDFrw`  module to address real-world sensitive data issues with PDF documents.

 This paper gives a little more background of the effort.
 Next the overall infrastructure and information flow is descried.
 Finally, a very detailed